Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J0628+0909}}: Our three narrow 1.4-GHz profiles of this RRAT \citep{McLaughlin06} show slightly different variations of a similar three-component structure, where the central feature surprisingly shows strong hints of antisymmetric $V$, and putative conal outriders show as inflections in the total power profiles or structure in the $L/I$ one.
 Its PPA rate seems to be fairly steep and +ve.
 If the core width is just larger that that of the polar cap, a core/inner conal model can be computed.
 One can however see that the profiles are formed of a small fraction of strong pulses, so its profiles of even several thousand pulses may not be very stable.
 0.1in

-\textit{\textbf{J0630--0046}} seems dominated by a core component, and the leading component together with the PPA traverse suggest that they are conal.
-It is possible that the core overlies the trailing conal component.
-If so an inner cone geometry is indicated, and we have so modeled it.
-The \citet{mcewen} profile does suggest a larger width, but its poor quality provides no clarity.
+\textit{\textbf{J0630--0046}} We have only the 1.4-GHz polarimetry to go on.
+It seems dominated by the trailing conal component, and the leading component together with the PPA traverse suggest that they are conal.
+The \citet{mcewen} profile suggests a larger width, but its poor quality provides no clarity.
+We thus model it as an inner conal double, but weak core emission may occur in the saddle region.
 0.1in

 \textit{\textbf{J0646+0905}}: we model the pulsar roughly with an inner conal single {\bf S$_d$} configuration, but it could also be outer conal with a larger $\alpha$ value.
 No clear drift feature is seen in fluctuation spectra.
-The $L$ and PPA traverse are asymmetric as other B0809+74-like profile, possibly suggesting some ``missing'' early emission.
+The $L$ and PPA traverse are asymmetric as in other B0809+74-like profiles, possibly suggesting some ``missing'' early emission.
 0.1in

 \textit{\textbf{J0647+0913}}: One of our 3 observations shows a deep 3.9-$P$ modulation, whereas the other 2 do not, suggesting that the pulsar is conal and has several modes.
 Single pulses show that the leading-edge ``kink'' on the profile is produced by two populations of subpulses at different longitudes.
 The trailing part of the profile is too weak to see clearly, either in the pulse stack or the profile, but this strong leading/weak trailing behavior is seen in many conal quadruple pulsars.
 Another issue is the unclear PPA traverse, but we guestimate the rate to be around +15\degr/\degr\ and model the geometry with a double cone {c\bf Q} configuration.
 0.1in